gogamar/gogamar/README.md

-### Hi there! 👋

 I like building applications that make life easier and work more efficient.
-My focus is on creating user-friendly applications.

 #### 💻 Tech Stack:
 - **Backend:** Ruby on Rails, Node.js